-Drive modes Your car has different drive modes to choose from, which are suited for different kinds of driving ng Selecting a drive mode changes the driving Drive modes iour car has directent drive modes to choose from, which are suited for directent kinds of driving ig.
-Selecting a drive mode changes the driving

-$\ \, \text{dynamics and can sometimes affect what settings are available.}$ the car's systems active.
+Drive modes Your car has different drive modes to choose from, which are suited for different kinds of driving.
+Selecting a drive mode changes the driving dynamics and can sometimes affect what settings are available.

-$\textbf{Manual gear shifting} \qquad \text{Even though your car has an automatic gearbox, you can enable manual gear shifting by selecting gear M.}$
+Manual gear shifting Even though your car has an automatic gearbox, you can enable manual gear shifting by selecting gear M.

-Start and stop The start and stop feature reduces fuel consumption and emissions by letting you temporarily turn the engine off during brief stops while keeping
+Start and stop The start and stop feature reduces fuel consumption and emissions by letting you temporarily turn the engine off during brief stops while keeping the car's systems active.